Craftplacer/craftplacer.github.io/src/_drafts/desktop-environment-review.md

----
-title: Reviewing Linux desktop environments
+# Reviewing Linux desktop environments
----

 New distro (Devuan), new attempts at trying Linux desktops.